Koredotcom/docs/docs/xo/automation/use-cases/dialogs/entity-types.md

 ### Time

 Capture time in a user utterance.
-For example, _Set my alarm for 6 am, _return the value of Time in ISO 8601 time format as hh:mm:ss.sZD. \
+For example, _Set my alarm for 6 am_, return the value of Time in ISO 8601 time format as hh:mm:ss.sZD.

 It recognizes the following denotations:

 * am, a.m., AM, pm, p.m., PM, P.M.